Business Ideas

 - Pivot without committees

-- Test ideas competitors can't justify
+- Test ideas competitors cannot justify

 4. Evidence Over Opinions